OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 COMPOSED and COMPOSED_QUICK_START  recordings with video uses a special module that connects to the recorded session using the public domain of your OpenVidu deployment.
 This is only true if you are **not** using an [external custom layout](#using-an-external-custom-layout).
 This means:

-- For OpenVidu CE and its single-node environment, this means that the recording module is not able to connect to OpenVidu Server from inside the same machine.
+- For OpenVidu CE and its single-node environment, this means that the recording module is not able to connect to the OpenVidu deployment from inside the same machine.
 - For OpenVidu PRO and its multi-node environment, this means that Media Nodes are not able to reach Master Node using its public IP (the recording module is hosted in the Media Nodes).

 There are 2 possible solutions to this problem: